n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent.md

 Send a message to the agent before the conversation starts.
 Use this to guide the agent's decision-making.

-## OpenAI Functions Agent Parameters
+## OpenAI Functions Agent parameters

 The OpenAI Functions Agent node allows you to use an [OpenAI functions model](https://platform.openai.com/docs/guides/gpt/function-calling){:target=_blank .external-link}.
 These are models that detect when a function should be called and respond with the inputs that should be passed to the function.